How to Play a Forehand Smash in Table Tennis

 XIAOYU TANG | CC BY_SA 2.0 | unedited

-What Is a Forehand Smash?
+What Is a Forehand Smash in Table Tennis?

-The forehand smash is your most powerful offensive shot against high balls.
+In table tennis the forehand smash is your most powerful offensive shot against high balls.
 It is a fast and long stroke that you hit with the intention of winning a rally.

 Far superior to the backhand smash, the forehand smash has more control and is way more powerful as you accumulate significant energy in the build-up phase.

-How to Perform a Forehand Smash
+How to Perform a Forehand Smash in Table Tennis

 Step 1: Build Up